Tawa Flat deviation: Takapu Road station

-Tawa Railway Station
+Tawa railway station

-Tawa Flat Railway Station was renamed Tawa Railway Station on the 23rd of February 1959 in conjunction with the change of name of the Borough of Tawa Flat to the Borough of Tawa.
+Tawa Flat railway station was renamed Tawa railway station on 23 February 1959 in conjunction with the change of name of the Borough of Tawa Flat to the Borough of Tawa.
 The area then became known as Tawa.

-The old Tawa Flat Railway Station, with mechanical signals and a signal box, was located on what is now Duncan Street.
+The old Tawa Flat railway station, with mechanical signals and a signal box, was located on what is now Duncan Street.
 As it was bypassed by the new line on the floor of the valley, a new railway station was provided on an island platform, below and 400 metres north of the old station.
-The new Tawa Flat Station was equipped with a stationmaster's office with a ticket sale window opening to an enclosed waiting room, toilets for men and women, a luggage and parcel storage room, and a signal relay room.
+The new Tawa Flat station was equipped with a stationmaster's office with a ticket sale window opening to an enclosed waiting room, toilets for men and women, a luggage and parcel storage room, and a signal relay room.
 A crossing loop was provided on the western side of the up and down mains and crossovers provided north and south of the station to allow trains to terminate at Tawa Flat and return to Wellington or Porirua.
 A siding was provided for freight.
 The stationmaster's office included a signal indicator panel and miniature lever frame to enable station staff to signal trains.

 Because Tawa Flat was at the end of the railway track duplication it was a permanently staffed station until the 15 December 1957 when the duplication was extended to Porirua.
 With the extension of the duplication, Tawa Flat became a "switch out" station and was only "switched in" when required to signal shunting or other controlled movements.
 Later the siding and loop at Tawa were removed and Tawa became an unstaffed station.
 The original 1937 station building was removed in 2012 and replaced with a passenger shelter.

 Additional railway station at Redwood

-An additional railway station between Takapu Road and Tawa, named Redwood Station, was opened at Tawa Street on the 15 December 1963 to provide for new housing development south of Tawa Street, on Taylor Terrace and the northern part of the new Redwood development.
+An additional railway station between Takapu Road and Tawa, named Redwood station, was opened at Tawa Street on the 15 December 1963 to provide for new housing development south of Tawa Street, on Taylor Terrace and the northern part of the new Redwood development.
 The platforms are staggered north and south of the level crossing to prevent prolonged operation of the barrier arms and flashing lights and bells at the level crossing, as trains in either direction stop after using the level crossing.